isovector/certainty-by-construction/src/book/2-numbers.lagda.md

   -1ℤ = -[1+ 0 ]
 ```

-The constructed form of `-1ℤ` is a little wordy, but successfully eliminates the
-"double zero" problem we had before.
-Of course, we'd still like our `def:suc` and
+Of course, we'd still like our `def:suc` and `def:pred` functions that we
-`def:pred` functions that we postulated our first time around, and we can now
+postulated our first time around.
+The constructors are already decided on our
-articulate these as computations:
+behalf, so we'll have to settle for functions instead:

 ```agda
   suc : ℤ → ℤ